oracle/oci-grafana-metrics/docs/using.md

 | m          |  minute                                                           |
 | h          |  hour                                                           |

-Note : Only lower cases are allowed for the above
+Note: Only lower cases are allowed for the above